-There would be a significant impact under CEQA for all project alternatives, with and without the DDV and TDV, because construction activities would affect sensitive receptors by temporarily and periodically substantially increasing ambient noise levels in the project vicinity.
-The DDV would be constructed closer to a few sensitive receptors east of the construction area north of the SAP Center.
+There would be a significant impact under CEQA for all project alternatives because construction activities would affect sensitive receptors by temporarily and periodically substantially increasing ambient noise levels in the project vicinity.
 The alternatives would incorporate NV-IAMF#1 to minimize noise impacts by requiring compliance with FRA guidelines for minimizing construction noise and vibration impacts when work is conducted within 1,000 feet of sensitive receptors.
-However, even with NV-IAMF#1, some sensitive receptors will be exposed to construction noise that exceeds FRA guidelines.
+However, even with NV-IAMF#1, some sensitive receptors would be exposed to construction noise that exceeds FRA guidelines.
 Mitigation to address this impact is included in Section 3.4.7, Mitigation Measures, and the Authority would implement NV-MM#1 to reduce the potential for construction noise impacts.
-This mitigation measure will require the contractor to prepare a noise-monitoring program and noise control plan prior to construction to comply with the FRA construction noise limits wherever feasible.
+This mitigation measure would require the contractor to prepare a noise-monitoring program and noise control plan prior to construction to comply with the FRA construction noise limits wherever feasible.
 The monitoring program would describe the actions the contractor would use to reduce noise, such as installing temporary noise barriers, avoiding nighttime construction near residential areas, and using low-noise emission equipment.
 Implementation of this mitigation measure would reduce construction noise levels but not always below the FRA noise standards, particularly at night and during pile driving.
 Therefore, the impact would be significant and unavoidable for all project alternatives.
-Under Alternative 4 with the DDV, there may be a few additional receptors that could be subject to such unavoidable effects under CEQA during construction.